jcnesci/Tell-a-Tree-01/README.md

 ## Credits
 Thanks to the whole [ ITP Camp ] (itp.nyu.edu/camp2013/) crew for making it such a fostering environment and great learning experience.
-Huge thanks to [ Matt Richardson ] (http://mattrichardson.com/) for helping me tackled the Raspberry Pi.
+Huge thanks to [ Matt Richardson ] (http://mattrichardson.com/) for helping me tackle the Raspberry Pi.